 CE 820 CAREER COUNSELING AND DEVELOPMENT: 3 HRS.

 (Prerequisites, SC810, or concurrent.)
 An introduction to career counseling with various types of clientele.
 The theoretical emphasis is on the development aspects of career decision making from childhood through adulthood.
 Attention is given to various information sources and techniques for counselors to use in assisting clients with appropriate approaches to decision making.

 CE 825 COUNSELING THEORIES: 3 HRS.

 (Prerequisites, SC810 or concurrent.)
 A close look at various theories of counseling and their applicability to the individual counselor and his/her prospective counseling situation.
 The use of various tools in the specific approaches to counseling.
 The application of theory in dealing with personal concerns in education, private practice, rehabilitation and other agency settings will be examined.

 CE 830 GROUP PROCESSES IN COUNSELING: 3 HRS.

-(Prerequisite, 9 graduate hours in MHC or permission required.)
+(Prerequisite, 9 graduate hours in CC or permission required.)
 This course provides an understanding of group dynamics, stages of group development, group leadership styles, group counseling methods and skills, and presents group process theories and methods applicable in all group counseling settings.
 Specifically, this course is designed to provide experiential techniques and intervention strategies essential for counselors treating mental disorders in therapeutic groups in mental health settings.
 Part of this course provides students the opportunity to participate in brief counseling groups facilitated by the professor during which techniques and interventions reflecting various group counseling theorists and group processes are implemented.